-The most common signs or symptoms of arrhythmia include:
+The most common signs and symptoms of arrhythmias include:

-- palpitations or a feeling that your heart is skipping a beat or fluttering
+- Palpitations, a feeling that your heart is skipping a beat or fluttering

 - an irregular heartbeat

 - pauses between heartbeats

 - chest pain

 - shortness of breath

 The symptoms of an arrhythmia are often ignored.
 If your heartbeat is sometimes irregular, your heart races without reason, or you’re unable to easily bring your heart rate down after exercise, you may want to see your doctor.